“We have far more in common than that which divides us”

-This is a sad and terrible day.
-Jo Cox, MP for the Yorkshire constituency of Batley and Spen, died yesterday after being shot and stabbed in the street.
+This was a sad and terrible day.
+Jo Cox, MP for the Yorkshire constituency of Batley and Spen, died after being shot and stabbed in the street.
 She was leaving a surgery.
 She had been doing what a good local MP does, speaking to her constituents about their lives and their problems.

 She was a working woman.
 Prior to being an MP she worked for Oxfam and then as an advisor to Sarah Brown.
 She had a husband and two small children and they lived on a houseboat, moored on the Thames.
 The pictures of her talking and laughing and playing tug-of-war could have come from any one of our Facebook pages.
 We read about Jo’s life and we relate and understand.

 We have been lucky, in so many ways.
 We have lived in a country that has rarely made international headlines.
 A safe space, in a global context.
 A country where women walk freely.
 Where politicians, journalists, charity workers, bloggers, artists, activists and day-to-day social media users have been able to express opinions and take action without fearing for their lives.
 We have liberties that are so ingrained in our regular world that we don’t even think about them.
 We have not been in the news and we have been lucky.